 Getting your HFC nbn connection up and running requires a set of specialised equipment.
 Each piece plays a crucial role in transforming the internet data from the nbn network connection into a usable form for your devices.
 Here is a rundown of the equipment required:

-• nbn™ HFC Connection Device: This indoor connection box, which could be either an Arris CM820 or an Arris CM8200, depending on the device installed by nbn, acts as the central connection point between the nbn network and your home or office.
+• nbn™ HFC Connection Device: This indoor connection box, which could be either an Arris CM820 or an Arris CM8200, depending on the HFC box installed by nbn, acts as the central connection point between the nbn network and your home or office.
 It’s linked to the cable wall socket in your premises through the included white coaxial cable.

 • Power cable: This black cable, which is included with your nbn™ HFC Connection Device, ensures that the connection box has the necessary power to operate.
 One end connects to the power port at the back of the HFC Connection Box, while the other is plugged into a power wall outlet in your home.

 • MATE-supplied modem/router: If you choose the MATE-supplied modem/router, it comes pre-configured and requires no setup.
 Ensure that the Ethernet cable is plugged from the UNI-D1 port on your nbn™ HFC Connection Device into the WAN or Internet port on the back of your modem.
-Once powered, your modem/router will start broadcasting WiFi, allowing your devices like computers, phones, and tablets to connect via Wi-Fi.
+Once powered, your modem/router will start broadcasting wifi, allowing your devices like computers, phones, and tablets to connect via wifi.

 • BYO modem/router: If you’re opting for a BYO modem/router, you will need to manually configure it with your new MATE nbn™ details.
 This involves plugging in the Ethernet cable into the WAN port on your modem, connecting your device to your BYO modem/router, accessing the gateway of your modem/router, and configuring the settings according to the manufacturer’s instructions.